MatsuuraKentaro/RLescalation/README.md

 A convenient high-level function (`simulate_one_trial`) is provided to evaluate the obtained escalation rule.
 The following is an example of code to perform a simulation study similar to Sect.
-3 in the original paper.
+3 of the original paper.

 ``` r